kogakure/website-hugo-stefanimhoff.de/app/content/articles/2020-05-18-zettelkasten-note-taking-devonthink.md

 ## Tools

-When I tried to introduce the Zettelkasten methods, I reviewed a bunch of tools.
+When I tried to introduce the Zettelkasten method, I reviewed a bunch of tools.
 Tools I already owned and tools that were recommended.
 The good thing with this method is there is no right tool, everything from paper index cards too highly sophisticated software can do the job.
 It’s a matter of taste and convenience.
 A paper-based system I discarded categorically—I don’t have the time or space to maintain such a system.
 I tried a good bunch of tools recommended in the [Software & Gadgets](https://forum.zettelkasten.de/categories/tools) section of the Zettelkasten website.
 I even tried their tool [The Archive](https://zettelkasten.de/the-archive/).
 But after looking into the capabilities of my favourite document management system [DEVONthink](https://devontechnologies.com/apps/devonthink) I decided to stay with it.

 ## Selecting the Right Tool